 All sound is composed of waves.
 Each frequency has its own wave size, with the lower, or bass frequencies literally encompassing from 10 feet to as much as 40 feet.
-Your room participates in this wave experience like a three dimensional pool with waves reflecting and becoming enhanced depending on the size and shape of the room and the types of surfaces in the room.
+Your room participates in this wave experience like a swimming pool with waves reflecting and becoming enhanced depending on the size and shape of the room and the types of surfaces in the room.

 Remember that your audio system can actually generate all of the information required to recreate a sonic event in time, space, and tonal balance.
 Acoustically, the role of an ideal room would be to neither delete nor contribute to that information.
-However, nearly every room does to some degree, and the better manufacturers have designed their systems to accommodate to this reality.
+However, nearly every room does to some degree.